LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

 ``--``
    Argument must be unbound.

-These four mode atoms are also declared as prefix operators by the Logtalk compiler.
+These six mode atoms are also declared as prefix operators by the Logtalk compiler.
 This makes it possible to include type information for each argument like in the example above.
 Some possible type values are: ``event``, ``object``, ``category``, ``protocol``,